Antioch Community High School: History

-Antioch's first settlers, Darius and Thomas Gage, traveled west from the Oneida County and named the stream that ran past their land "Sequoit Creek" because it reminded them of Sauquoit Creek back home.
-Many local businesses, and ACHS sports teams, used "sequoit" in their names.
-In its early years, students would dress in Native American apparel and perform during half-time, but over time the performances died out.
-The Sequoit logo and spirit have remained intact throughout the ages, even though similar Native American inspired team names and mascots have been changed.
+Antioch's first settlers, Darius and Thomas Gage, traveled west from Oneida County and named the stream that ran past their land "Sequoit Creek" because it reminded them of Sauquoit Creek back home.
+Many local businesses and ACHS sports teams used "sequoit" in their names.
+In its early years, students would dress in Native American apparel and perform during half-time, but over time, the performances died out.
+The Sequoit logo and spirit have remained intact throughout the ages, even though similar Native American-inspired team names and mascots have been changed.

 Athletics

 Boys sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming, tennis, track, volleyball, and wrestling.
 Girls sports include basketball, bowling, cheerleading, cross country, dance, field hockey, golf, gymnastics, soccer, softball, tennis, track, and volleyball.

 Academics

-Antioch's 2015 ACT composite score is 21.9, its graduation rate is 95 percent with 89 percent of seniors listed as college bound, and the attendance rate is 93.2 percent.
-The average class size is 18.7 and the pupil-to-teacher ratio is 17 to 1.
+Antioch's 2015 ACT composite score is 21.9, its graduation rate is 95 percent, 89 percent of seniors are listed as college-bound, and the attendance rate is 93.2 percent.
+The average class size is 18.7, and the pupil-to-teacher ratio is 17 to 1.
 The staff's average teaching experience is 12.7 years.
 Antioch has made Adequate Yearly Progress on the Prairie State Achievement Examination, a state test part of the No Child Left Behind Act, as of August 2007.